mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 In this lab exercise, you will perform an OS upgrade on HANA systems without any downtime.
 During the upgrade application server will be serving connection through the backup server.

-In the workshop environment, you will perform the OS update as part of a worfklow (pipeline) on production environment.
+In the workshop environment, you will perform the OS update as part of a worfklow (pipeline) in the production environment.
 In this example you will also promote content on satellite from Development environment to Production.
 In a real world scenario you can have another workflow template test the new content (updates etc) on pre-production environment and promote at end of successful update.

-You will run Rolling update which will be performed o each HANA instance one-at-a-time (50%) and it will be rebooted at any given time, because you have HA configured in your environment, it will automatically switch to the other instance.
+You will run Rolling update which will be performed on each HANA instance one-at-a-time (50%) and it will be rebooted at any given time, because you have HA configured in your environment, it will automatically switch to the other instance.
 Likewise when it moves to working on the 2nd system, 1st system will be booted up and operational to receive new connections while the 2nd system is being upgraded.